 Meet Angela.
 Professor turned writer + blogger.

-As we were struggling to discover her diagnosis (we didn’t get diagnosed with SYNGAP1 until she was over 5 years old) I became pregnant with my second child.
-The two back-to-back pregnancies, dealing with my daughter’s genetic condition and my husband’s busy work hours put me in deep depression which eventually led me to hours of therapy, anti-depressants and a complete re-evaluation of myself, my life and my dreams.
+As we were struggling to discover her diagnosis (she was diagnosed with SYNGAP1 at age 5) I became pregnant with my second daughter Tess.
+The two back-to-back pregnancies, long periods of isolation, dealing with my daughter’s genetic condition and my husband’s busy work hours put me in deep depression which eventually led me to hours of therapy, anti-depressants and a complete re-evaluation of myself, my life and my dreams.

 You can read my postpartum depression story here.

-Eventually I was able to find healing and hope through blogging and connecting with other moms both online and offline- and since then, I’ve gone on to have a third child without any major complication.
+Eventually I was able to find healing and hope through blogging and connecting with other moms both online and offline- and since then, I’ve gone on to have a third child, a boy named Dee, without any major complication.

 So yes- things DO get better with a little bit of work and a lot of self-discovery and love.